-This chip comprises of a microcontroller, and its task is to control CPU, so if it gets disabled then the device will become open to grave security risk.
+This chip comprises a microcontroller, and its task is to control the CPU, so if it gets disabled then the device will become open to grave security risk.
 The flaw was identified in May when a vulnerability in the Active Management Technology used by Intel was identified.
 This is the same firmware application that the Intel Me chip has.

 The flawed hardware is harvesting an “undocumented master controller” inside which the Electronic Frontier Foundation (EFF) referred to as a ‘security hazard.’
 ME chip requires a Platform Controller Hub chip to function along with other integrated peripherals, and its job is to handle the majority of the data that travels between the processor and the external devices.
 This is how the chip is capable of accessing the data on the host computer and therefore when it is compromised it starts serving as a backdoor and allows an attacker to gain full control of the device.

-Already there have been attempts to disable ME chip, but these have remained restricted to preventing the computer from booting or crashing the computer system totally but to no avail because ME components have been cleverly integrated by Intel into computer’s key processes, e.g., initialization, power management, and processor’s booting.
+Already there have been attempts to disable the ME chip, but these have remained restricted to preventing the computer from booting or crashing the computer system totally but to no avail because ME components have been cleverly integrated by Intel into the computer’s key processes, e.g., initialization, power management, and processor’s booting.

-Intel ME system is an entirely different processor embedded in Intel’s CPUs, and it has no link with the main CPU as it has a separate Operating System, hardware bus driver, memory manager and file system, etc. It also has full access to various sensitive system components like system memory, keyboard, and video network.
-Therefore, it can easily access and obtain data as well as crucial control components of a computer, and if ME chip is disabled, then the computer will stop functioning.
+Intel ME system is an entirely different processor embedded in Intel’s CPUs, and it has no link with the main CPU as it has a separate Operating System, hardware bus driver, memory manager file system, etc. It also has full access to various sensitive system components like system memory, keyboard, and video network.
+Therefore, it can easily access and obtain data as well as crucial control components of a computer, and if the ME chip is disabled, then the computer will stop functioning.

 The defect was believed to be fixed to some extent using ME Cleaner, but the risk will not be eliminated because of the way the chip has been designed.
-It has “irremovable environment with an obscure signed proprietary firmware, with full network and memory access, which poses a serious security threat,” read the chip’s configuration information.
+It has an “irremovable environment with an obscure signed proprietary firmware, with full network and memory access, which poses a serious security threat,” read the chip’s configuration information.

 However, researchers Dmitry Sklyarov, Mark Ermolov, and Maxim Goryachy from Positive Technologies have now identified a method to turn off the risk factor in the Intel Me chip by accessing a configuration file and setting the undocumented High Assurance Platform or HAP bit to 1.
 HAP is an IT security structure that was developed by the National Security Agency in the US.